What Is Preserved Wisdom?

 We believe the preaching of God’s Word is inspired and timeless and worthy of preserving.

-- Since the church’s inception in 1844, many historical artifacts have been saved.
+- Since Central Presbyterian Church’s founding in 1844, many historical artifacts have been saved.
 Our goal is to preserve these Historical Artifacts through better organization and by scanning the most important to digital files presented as PDF documents.
 This archiving and uploading will be an ongoing process.

 - Central’s history was last officially recorded through the publication of a book, “Stones of Remembrance“ written in conjunction with the celebration of the 150th anniversary of the church in 1994.
 This work, faithfully compiled and written by Marilyn McCarthy, is now out of print.
 An original copy of “Stones of Remembrance” has been scanned and converted to PDF documents.